 - Episiotomy pain and healing.
 I don’t think that I need to say more, do you?

 - Now, this last one is embarrassing but you know everything else, right?
 So I know a lot of women suffer from a weak bladder after giving birth, but for me, I couldn’t stop farting.
 I would never dream of farting in front of even my own husband before all this, let alone strangers, but all of a sudden I had lost control of that.
 I would fart whenever the need took hold of me and there was nothing I was able to do to stop it.
 So yeah, that was fun.
 (Just to clarify, I have completely regained control of bodily functions now.)

 For the complete list of what to expect, make sure you check out my post What Happens To Your Body After Giving Birth.

 To help with the healing process of everything, my midwife had suggested that I take a bath as opposed to shower.
 Alright, no problem.
 No, it was a big problem for one little person.
-Baby J could be fully asleep and settled but as soon as I touched that water he’d be awake and screaming.
+Baby J could be fully asleep and settled but as soon as I touched that water he’d be awake and we’d have a screaming, crying baby on our hands.
 It was from this that we found out he was a rock head.
-Daz would play him ‘Walk’ by the Foo Fighters and dance around the living room and Baby J would settle.
+Daz would play him ‘Walk’ by the Foo Fighters and dance around the living room and Baby J would settle and sleep again.
 That song still calms him down now.

 Life with a newborn is a learning curve